GonzalezG1/FirstJavaProject/README.md

 This program is given a data file in a particular formay to read into the program and use for data information used when runningthe program.
 The data file is posted and is named olycs115.txt (Olympics text file).
-The format of the file and recoomended types for each field are:
+The format of the file and recommended types for each field are:

 Country(string)
 Number_of_athletes_in_ country (int)